OSIRIS-GR: General relativistic activation of the polar cap of a compact neutron star: Conclusions

 Future works with more accurate pair production models, i.e. heuristic models including non-zero photon mean free path and geodesic propagation, or even modelling QED processes more accurately with Monte Carlo techniques \citep{Cruz_2021}, should explore this global outer-to-inner gap dynamics.
-Also, the variation of the upstream plasma supply from the stellar surface/atmosphere may affect the dynamics of the polar cap gap and its dependency on the driven magnetospheric current, requiring further investigation.
-Also, three-dimensional models of weak pulsar magnetospheres for low-obliquity rotators may unveil the importance of GR in the pulsar observational appearance.
+Also, the variation of the upstream plasma supply from the stellar surface/atmosphere may affect the dynamics of the polar cap gap and its dependency on the driven magnetospheric current, requiring further investigation. \draft{In particular, with the surface/atmospheric injection of electron-ion plasma instead of pair plasma, which} \draftt{affects} \draft{the discharge dynamics on the return-current, modifying the plasma supply to the outer magnetosphere.} Also, three-dimensional models of weak pulsar magnetospheres for low-obliquity rotators may unveil the importance of GR in the pulsar observational appearance.